-Probably the most biologically relevant, versatile and precise neuron model is the Hodgkin-Huxley (HH) model~\cite{hodgkin-huxley:52}.
-This model describes the membrane potential $v$ of a neurons as a function of the dynamics of several ionic currents that enter or exit the cells through voltage-gated channels.
-The mathematical description we choose here involves Langevin approximation of the random proportion open of ion channel (see e.g.~\cite{goldwyn-shea-brown:11} and references therein).
-The proportion of open channels satisfies in that model a stochastic differential equation:
+Probably the most biologically relevant, versatile and precise neuron model is the Hodgkin--Huxley (HH) model~\cite{hodgkin-huxley52}.
+This model describes the membrane potential $v$ of a~neurons as a function of the dynamics of several ionic currents that enter or exit the cells through voltage-gated channels.
+The mathematical description we choose here involves Langevin approximation of the random proportion open of ion channel; see, for example,~\cite{goldwyn-shea-brown11} and references therein.
+The proportion of open channels satisfies in that model a stochastic differential equation,

-where $W^x_t$ are independent standard Brownian motions, $A_x(v)$ and $B_x(v)$ are smooth bounded functions accounting respectively for the opening and closing probability intensity of a given channel and $\chi(x)$ is a function vanishing outside $[0,1]$ to ensure that the variables $x$ remain in $[0,1]$ (since these variables describe proportions).
-Generally, three ionic currents (and channels) are considered: potassium ($m$), calcium activation ($n$) and inactivation ($h$), and Ohmic leak current, $I_L$ (carried by $Cl^-$ ions).
-Considering that the neuron receives an external current composed of a deterministic part $I(t)$ and a white noise with standard deviation $\sigma_{ext}$, the voltage is governed by the equation:
+where $W^x_t$ are independent standard Brownian motions, $A_x(v)$ and $B_x(v)$ are smooth bounded functions accounting, respectively, for the opening and closing probability intensity of a given channel and $\chi(x)$ is a function vanishing outside $[0,1]$ to ensure that the variables $x$ remain in $[0,1]$ (since these variables describe proportions).
+Generally, three ionic currents (and channels) are considered: potassium ($m$), calcium activation ($n$) and inactivation ($h$) and Ohmic leak current, $I_L$ (carried by Cl$^-$ ions).
+Considering that the neuron receives an external current composed of a deterministic part $I(t)$ and a white noise with standard deviation $\sigma_{\mathrm{ext}}$, the voltage is governed by the equation

-This model satisfies assumptions~\ref{Assump:LocLipschSpace} and~\ref{Assump:LinearGrowth} used in the general theory, since though polynomial nonlinearities arise in the dynamics, the boundedness of the variables $(n,m,h)$ ensure Lipschitz continuity and linear growth.
-The assumption~\ref{Assump:SpaceContinuity} is not satisfied since the noise depends on the state of the neuron.
-This refinement does not make the proofs substantially more intricate as discussed in appendix~\ref{append:StoSynapses}.
+This model satisfies assumptions~\hyperref[AssumpLocLipschSpace]{(H1)} and~\hyperref[AssumpLinearGrowth]{(H4)} used in the general theory, since though polynomial nonlinearities arise in the dynamics, the boundedness of the variables $(n,m,h)$ ensure Lipschitz continuity and linear growth.
+Assumption~\hyperref[AssumpSpaceContinuity]{(H5)} is not satisfied since the noise depends on the state of the neuron.
+This refinement does not make the proofs substantially more intricate as discussed in Appendix~\ref{appendStoSynapses}.